eProsima/Integration-Service-docs/docs/xml-config-file.rst

 -------

 Bridge sections allow us to define new endpoints and bridges to implement new protocols.
-Inside the bridge, a :ref:`bridge libraries` must be defined.
+Inside the bridge, a :ref:`bridge library` must be defined.
 It contains the methods to create the bridge (implementing :ref:`isbridge`), the writers (implementing :ref:`iswriter`) and the readers (implementing :ref:`isreader`).
 If any of them uses the default implementation, its method can simply return :class:`nullptr`.